Sterling Shepard Player Prop Bets for NFL Week 6 | New York vs. Los Angeles 10/17/2021

 Matchup vs. Los Angeles

-- Against the Rams, Shepard has averaged 51 receiving yards per game in his two career matchups, 1.5 fewer than his over/under for Sunday's game.
+- Shepard's 51 receiving yards per game in his two matchups against the Rams are 1.5 fewer than his over/under for Sunday's game.

 - This week Shepard will face the NFL's 25th-ranked pass defense (294.2 yards allowed per game).